COVID-19 Update for Ronald McDonald House South Island

 What happens if someone in the House tests positive for Covid-19?

-Further, we will also work closely with Public Health on the necessary steps to follow for isolating known contacts, traceability of people in our House, evacuation the House if necessary and other measures.
+Further, we will also work closely with Public Health on the necessary steps to follow for isolating known contacts and traceability of people in our House.

 We truly understand this will be a challenging time for families and volunteers of Ronald McDonald House South Island – please rest assured we are doing everything we can to provide the best support that we are able.
 Thank you in advance for helping us to achieve this.